NathanaelKhor/NathanaelKhor/README.md

 ## 🎓 About Me

-Computer Science student at Monash University with a passion for building meaningful software solutions.
-I love the challenge of turning complex problems into elegant code and am always eager to learn new technologies and approaches.
+Computer Science student at Monash University with a passion for building meaningful software solutions

 - 🔭 Currently diving deep into full-stack development and system design
 - 🌱 Always learning - currently exploring cloud technologies and advanced algorithms
 - 👯 Open to collaborating on interesting projects and open-source contributions
 - 📍 Based in Melbourne, Australia
-- ⚡ Fun fact: I genuinely enjoy debugging - there's something satisfying about solving puzzles!

 ## 🛠️ Tech Stack